-Buildings consume over 40% of the total energy in modern societies and improving their energy efficiency can significantly reduce our energy footprint.
-In this paper, we present WattHome, a data-driven approach to identify the least energy efficient buildings from a large population of buildings in a city or a region.
-Unlike previous approaches such as least squares that use point estimates, WattHome uses Bayesian inference to capture the stochasticity in the daily energy usage by estimating the parameter distribution of a building.
-Further, it compares them with similar homes in a given population using widely available datasets.
-WattHome also incorporates a fault detection algorithm to identify the underlying causes of energy inefficiency.
-We validate our approach using ground truth data from different geographical locations, which showcases its applicability in different settings.
-Moreover, we present results from a case study from a city containing >10,000 buildings and show that more than half of the buildings are inefficient in one way or another indicating a significant potential from energy improvement measures.
-Additionally, we provide probable cause of inefficiency and find that 41%, 23.73%, and 0.51% homes have poor building envelope, heating, and cooling system faults respectively.
+Buildings consume over 40% of the total energy in modern societies, and improving their energy efficiency can significantly reduce our energy footprint.
+In this article, we present WattScale, a data-driven approach to identify the least energy-efficient buildings from a large population of buildings in a city or a region.
+Unlike previous methods such as least-squares that use point estimates, WattScale uses Bayesian inference to capture the stochasticity in the daily energy usage by estimating the distribution of parameters that affect a building.
+Further, it compares them with similar homes in a given population.
+WattScale also incorporates a fault detection algorithm to identify the underlying causes of energy inefficiency.
+We validate our approach using ground truth data from different geographical locations, which showcases its applicability in various settings.
+WattScale has two execution modes-(i) individual and (ii) region-based, which we highlight using two case studies.
+For the individual execution mode, we present results from a city containing >10,000 buildings and show that more than half of the buildings are inefficient in one way or another indicating a significant potential from energy improvement measures.
+Additionally, we provide probable cause of inefficiency and find that 41%, 23.73%, and 0.51% homes have poor building envelope, heating, and cooling system faults, respectively.
+For the region-based execution mode, we show that WattScale can be extended to millions of homes in the U.S. due to the recent availability of representative energy datasets.

-CCS CONCEPTS

-• Mathematics of computing $\rightarrow$ Bayesian computation; Markovchain Monte Carlo methods; • Computing methodologies $\rightarrow$ Anomaly detection; • Hardware $\rightarrow$ Energy metering;
+CCS Concepts: • Mathematics of computing \rightarrow Bayesian computation; Markov-chain Monte Carlo methods; • Computing methodologies \rightarrow Anomaly detection; • Hardware \rightarrow Energy metering;